 - The fall release will be serviced for 30 months for enterprise customers.

 Here are a few things to remember about Microsoft's release schedule:

 - Currently, all end-of-life dates fall on Patch Tuesday, which always falls on the second Tuesday of every month.
 Traditionally, this is the day Microsoft releases security patches.

 - Microsoft aims to publish new updates on Patch Tuesday as well.
 However, the targeted date may sometimes be missed due to bugs or if the release is not ready yet.

 - Release and EOL dates are from Microsoft's lifecycle fact sheet, which is updated with the final release (re-release) date of Windows 10 versions.

-Also worth noting is that Windows 7 is now in paid extended support, regular extended support went EOL on January 14, 2020.
-To continue to receive security & critical updates (based on Microsoft's discretion) on Windows 7, you will have to pay Microsoft yearly per device as an add-on service.
+Also worth noting is that Windows 7 is now in paid extended support.
+Regular extended support went EOL on January 14, 2020.
+To continue to receive security and critical updates (based on Microsoft's discretion) on Windows 7, you will have to pay Microsoft yearly per device as an add-on service.